ajstephens1995/odin-recipes/README.md

 This project is for The Odin Project.
-    Odin Recipes

-        What this project is: A simple website showcasing 3 recipes.
+        What this project is: Odin Recipes - A simple website showcasing 3 recipes.
 Written in only html.

         Skills Demonstrated:
             HTML boilerplate